-The Center for Transcultural Learning (CTL) and the Department of World Languages grant credits to students who complete the required courses for a Certificate in Interpretation.
-This program provides professional training to bilingual speakers who seek training in interpretation techniques, situation specific terminology, and ethics of the industry.
+The Department of World Languages grants credits to students who complete the required courses for a Certificate in Interpretation.
+This program provides professional training to bilingual speakers (Spanish or any other language) who seek training in interpretation techniques, situation specific terminology, and ethics of the industry.

 Medical Interpreting: This certificate program is designed as a series of interconnected modules that cover different aspects and levels of Medical Interpreting.
+All courses are taught in English and are non-language specific.
 Students who complete the program will be either prepared to take the certification exam of the National Board of Certification for Medical Interpreters or at least have taken the minimum of 40 contact hours of training included among the requisites for taking that exam of certification.

-Certificate

-- Medical Interpreting -
+Certificate - Medical Interpreting -